 Deliverables and criteria

-A proposal presentation in PPT or Google .
-You should think about the proposal as something that you presenting to an executive , determining theing of You are expected to justify solving the problem and motivating the solution you are proposing.
+A proposal presentation in PPT, Keynote or Google Slide.
+You should think about the proposal as something that you would be presenting to an executive for a go/no-go decision, determining the funding of the project.
+You are expected to justify solving the problem and motivating the solution you are proposing.

 A final presentation.
-A presentation of the problem, the final product, and a roadmap for improving the solution with usage and data size.
+A presentation of the problem, the final product, and a roadmap for improving the solution with increased usage and increasing data size.

 All Code Submitted to Github per submission guidelines.